-DNA-Reactive Species from Glyphosate or Roundup
+DNA Reactive Species from Glyphosate or Roundup®

-Glyphosate is not a DNA-reactive chemical.
-Experiments in vivo were carried out in which Swiss CD-1 mice treated by ip administration of glyphosate as the isopropyl ammonium salt at perilethal doses of 130 and 270 mg/kg (Peluso et al., 1998).
-Glyphosate administered ip is considerably more toxic than either dermal exposure or by ingestion, and the doses utilized by Peluso et al. (1998) should be considered extraordinary.
-No evidence of DNA adducts was found on examination of kidney and liver from these mice as measured by the 32P postlabeling procedure.
-The route of administration should be considered unusual, since ip injection is a route of exposure of little relevance for humans.
-In mice, the LD50 values are 134 to 545 mg/kg body wt (WHO, 1994a).
+Glyphosate is not a DNA reactive chemical.
+Experiments in vivo were carried out in which Swiss CDeither dermal exposure or by ingestion, and the doses utilized by Peluso et al. (1998) should be considered extraordinary.
+No evidence of DNA adducts was found on examination of kidney and liver from these mice as measured by the P postlabeling assay.
+The route of administration should be considered unusual, since intraperitoneal injection (i.p.) is a route of exposure of little relevance for humans.
+In mice, the LD50 values are 134 to 545 mg/kg body weight (WHO, 1994).